ChristopherGLewis/ddo-lite-tools/README.md

         * Falconry: Meticulous Weaponry now has antireq of Item Defense.
-            * May need to look at other Item Defenses to add AntiReq's Minor updates to Enhancement tracking of Base, Racial and Universals
+            * May need to look at other Item Defenses to add AntiReq's Minor updates to Enhancement tracking of Base, Racial and Universals Added Granted Feats
+        * Added all Granted Feats to the Feats.txt and Classes.txt files
+        * Added a toggle in settings to show granted feats on display
+        * Changed max feats per build to 128
+        * Added ability to take feat more than once COmpendium 1.6.0
+        * Resized Patron window

 ### 3.4.2
 Changes: